 Weaving usually begins from the bottom of the loom.
 Dyed wool or cotton is knotted in rows around the warp strands.
 As more knots are added to this foundation, they become the pile of the rug.
 Depending upon the fineness of the weave, the quality of the materials, and the expertise of the weavers, the knot count of a rug can range from sixteen to eight-hundred per square inch.

 When a rug is completely knotted, the warp ends remain as the fringe.
 This fringe may be braided, tasseled, or hidden.

 Handknotted rugs are available in 100% organic wool or 100% organic cotton.
 Wool is always recommended over cotton, as wool is a superior fiber for rugs and carpets, it will last longer and wear better.

-Organic Weave is the only rug company in the world holding the coveted GOTS label.
+Organic Weave is the only rug company in the world that has earned the coveted GOTS label for all of its rugs.
 The Global Organic Textile Standard (GOTS) is the most comprehensive, internationally recognized standard in the textile industry today.